-Tassal Group Limited is a farm products business based in Australia.
-Tassal shares (TGR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Tassal has a trailing 12-month revenue of around $576.6 million.
+Tassal is a farm products business based in Australia.
+Tassal shares (TGR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Tassal has a trailing 12-month revenue of around $714.3 million.
 If you're looking to buy shares, check out the steps below.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 However, this is not a recommendation.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 |1 month (2022-05-25)||4.34%|